-In any case, and considering that, in most cases, regtech solutions tend to require access to sensitive and personal data, all projects are likely to fall under GDPR rules and DORA.
+Considering that, in most cases, regtech solutions tend to require access to sensitive and personal data, all projects will fall under GDPR rules and DORA.

-11.2 Contractual Terms to Assure Performance and Accuracy
+9.2 Contractual Terms to Assure Performance and Accuracy

-As stated in 11.1 Regulation of Regtech Providers, there is no specific set of provisions for regtechs.
+As stated in 9.1 Regulation of Regtech Providers, there is no specific set of provisions for regtechs.
+While DORA and GDPR do not explicitly reference regtech, their provisions are applicable to financial services firms.

-12. Blockchain
+10. Blockchain

-12.1 Use of Blockchain in the Financial Services Industry
+10.1 Use of Blockchain in the Financial Services Industry

 To engage with this emerging trend, traditional banks, insurance firms and asset management entities are actively fostering their own financial innovations.
-They either outsource specific tasks to relevant service providers, form collaborations or partnerships with them, or actively endorse and integrate with promising start-ups.
+They either outsource specific tasks to relevant service providers, form collaborations or partnerships with them or actively endorse and integrate with promising start-ups.
 This constitutes a change in legacy players' approach to blockchain and cryptocurrencies, a topic mostly shunned or ignored in the past.